 Lates are tracked automatically by the electronic clock-in system.
-If a student accrues four lates these automatically become one absence.
-As absences and tardies are calculated automatically by the clock-in system, it is the student's responsibility to ensure that they have checked in and out.
+If a student accrues three lates these automatically become one absence.
+As absences and lates are calculated automatically by the clock-in system, it is the student's responsibility to ensure that they have checked in and out.
 Students will be able to check their absences and lates on a week by week basis.
 If a student's absences and lates exceed the number of days listed above, it is likely that the student will not graduate.
 A late submission of a school assignment will also count as a late.
-Remember, four lates equals one absence.
+Remember, three lates equals one absence.

 2d.
 STUDENT ACCOUNTABILITY & DISCIPLINE

 As the school requires a high level of self-management, students that struggle to hold to our standard of conduct will receive quick and direct communication from their Hub Pastor.
 This is designed to draw out the "gold" within the student.
 School staff are trained and equipped to help champion students forward.